michaelo/sapt/README.md

 * Support both keeping variables between as well as explicitly allowing sandboxing of tests
 * Support paralllel requests?
 Both for general perceived performance as well as for stress-tests
 * Support response-time as test-prereq?
 Perhaps in playlist
+* Test/verify safety of string lengths: parsing + how we add 0 for c-interop

 Later:
 ------